GoogleCloudPlatform/python-rag-and-vertexai-for-oracle/README.md

     ```bash
     python src/03-langchain-gemini-with-data/langchain_gemini_db.py
     ```
-    This script is asking for some basic information to the LLM, like what is the capital of Brazil.
-This obviously the LLM should know as it has been pre-trained.
-However we are also going to inject our sample RAG data explicitly.
-Which means when it encounters a question specific to what our RAG data provides as prompt and answer, the LLM will now leverage the RAG data.
+    This script is asking for some basic information to the LLM, very similar to the 02 step above.
+The key difference is the question about Electric Vehicles.

 ### Test command line chatbot

+Now that we have basics working, lets initiate a chatbot for interactive mode.
 Run the python script to check if we can use VertexAI API using Gemini model and also retrieve data from Oracle database.
 Note for simplicity we have copied all the files explicitly in each sub-example

 1.  **Execute the test script**
     ```bash